Runtime Authorization Layer

 MCP Gateway / API Proxy

 Secures the connection.
 Handles routing and protocol.
-No agent identity, no behavioral awareness, no pre-execution enforcement.
+No agent identity, no behavioral awareness, no pre-execution authorization.

 targets